-September is Sickle Cell Awareness Monthopens a new window.
+September is Sickle Cell Awareness Month.
 What do you know about it?

 Long out of print, A Warm December follows Poitier’s character, Dr. Younger, as he rapidly falls in love with a mysterious young woman while on vacation in London.
 Spoiler alert: it turns out this woman is dying of Sickle Cell Anemia, and wants to live her last days to their fullest, including taking the chance to love a wonderful man.
 I haven’t watched the movie in several years, but I can still recall the emotions behind the film.